Mitigating malicious websites

 And with all the rules selected, press the Delete key on your keyboard.
 Click Save, then Import from file and import these rules.
 Save and Commit.
 The final view should look like this:

-uMatrix grid screen allowing only first party CSS and images
+uMatrix grid screen allowing only first-party CSS and images

-What you just did is globally deny sites the ability to load anything except first party CSS and images, which are unlikely to negatively affect you.
+What you just did is globally deny sites the ability to load anything except first-party CSS and images, which are unlikely to negatively affect you.
 I call it the mild mode.
 However, by removing the last two rules * 1st-party css allow and * 1st-party image allow you can deny everything by default (hardcore mode).
 In this guide we will stick to the mild mode, though, as the hardcore mode will require you enable images and CSS on almost every site.
 NOTE: the matrix-off: behind-the-scene true rule is essential in ηMatrix, or Pale Moon's downloading of images won't work.

 The whole point of uMatrix is to deny resources by default and allow them as needed to enable the website functionality you want.
 With the current setup, you deny almost everything that's possibly undesirable.
 And yet, most sites will still work perfectly fine.
 What if you find one that doesn't?
 Consider Euractiv.
-Though it loads 15 first party CSS files, it still looks clearly broken:
+Though it loads 15 first-party CSS files, it still looks clearly broken:

 Showing the broken CSS of Euractiv site